-As of December 31, 2018 and 2017, we had cash, cash equivalents and short-term investments of \$307.3 million and \$45.6 million, respectively.
-We believe that our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+As of December 31, 2019 and 2018, we had cash, cash equivalents and short-term investments of \$233.4 million and \$307.3 million, respectively.
+We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the date of filing this Annual Report.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-See "Liquidity and Capital Resources."
+See "-Liquidity and Capital Resources."
 Our future viability beyond that point is dependent on our ability to raise additional capital to finance our operations.